LukeShortCloud/rootpages/src/administration/chromebook.rst

 ::

    crosh> shell
+   chronos@localhost / $ cd ~
-   chronos@localhost / $ curl -LO mrchromebox.tech/firmware-util.sh && sudo bash ./firmware-util.sh
+   chronos@localhost ~ $ curl -LO mrchromebox.tech/firmware-util.sh && sudo bash ./firmware-util.sh

 The white Chrome OS ``OS verification is OFF`` screen that starts with 100% brightness can be replaced by a black screen by selecting the ``Remove ChromeOS Bitmaps`` option.